Li Zimeng

 Li Zimeng (李梓萌 (Lǐ Zǐméng); born 11 July 1977), also known as Li Meng, is a Chinese newsreader for China Central Television, the main state announcer of China.

 Li is known all over China as an newsreader for the 7:00 pm CCTV News program Xinwen Lianbo, which has reach all over China on various networks and internationally, is one of the most watched news programs in the world.

 Biography

-Li was born in Heping District of Shenyang, Liaoning, with her ancestral home in Heze, Shandong, the daughter of Li Zhonglu (李忠鲁), a politician who served as the Vice-President of the Shenyang National People's Congress.
+Li was born in Heping District of Shenyang, Liaoning, with her ancestral home in Heze, Shandong.
+She is the daughter of Li Zhonglu (李忠鲁), a politician who served as the Vice-President of the Shenyang National People's Congress.

 Li hosted Xinwen Lianbo since December 2007.